 No. We’ve streamlined the process.
 Simply apply to APUS.
 In the application, you’ll select “Momentum Scholarship” from the drop-down menu for “Affiliations and Memberships.”
-We ask that you submit your current college student ID for verification to complete your enrollment.

 Is there anything I need to do on the application in order to get this scholarship?

 Under “Affiliations and Memberships,” choose “Momentum Scholarship.”
 Under Academic Program, choose “Undergraduate Non-Degree Seeking.”
 This will categorize you as an “Undergraduate Courses for Transfer” student in our School of Arts & Humanities, the school that is home to our individual course inventory.
 This is designated as “Undergraduate Courses for Transfer,” because you intend to transfer the credit you earn for APUS courses to your home institution, subject to your home institution’s transfer credit policy.

 The scholarship can be used for any undergraduate course.
 The existing textbook grant covers your undergraduate textbook costs.
 The scholarship does not cover lab fees, the technology fee, or certain course materials that may be required for a course.
 Some programs like natural sciences and engineering (ENGR and ELEN) have lab fees.

 FSA is not available through APUS for undergraduate courses for transfer.